MonashBioinformaticsPlatform/r-intro/README.md

-# 2015-06-01-intro-r
+# r-intro
-Introduction to interactive R
+Introduction to interactive R.